 User groups: Pedestrians, Equestrians, and Bicycles

-The Lakeshore Trail (in blue) is a fun, easy, multi-use trail connecting campgrounds and resorts along the north side of Trinity Lake.
-The trail is approximately 4.6 miles long, running from Clark Springs Campground through Pinewood Cove Campground (a private resort) and continues to a large turnout on the south side of Hwy 3 (free parking), just east of Stoney Creek Group Camp.
+The Lakeshore Trail (marked in blue on the map below) is a fun, easy, multi-use trail connecting campgrounds and resorts along the north side of Trinity Lake.
+The trail is approximately 4.6 miles long, running from Clark Springs Campground through Pinewood Cove Campground (a private resort) and continues to a large turnout on the south side of Hwy 3 (free parking), just east of Stoney Creek Group Camp and swim area.
 There are a few short, steep stretches along the route.
-The trail is shaded and meanders through an old-growth forest.
+The trail is shaded and meanders through forest on the slopes above the lake.
 Please stay on the trail when walking or riding through the private facilities.
-Food and drinks may be available at Trinity Lake Resort &Marina and Pinewood Cove Campground during the summer season.
+Food and drinks may be available at Trinity Lake Resort & Marina and Pinewood Cove Campground during the summer season.
 Enjoy views of the lake from this shady, forest trail along Trinity Lake.
 This is a great, family-friendly trail that can enhance your memorable visit to the area.

 Ewing Reservoir Trail System and more